 Where are we going?
-Embracing the Complexity of Mental Health Claudi Bockting, Amsterdam University Medical Centers, NL Where are we going in the field of clinical psychology?
-We are going to embrace the complexity of mental health and develop interdisciplinary mental health science that generates innovative more effective interventions on individual level as well as on societal Combining Digital Phenotyping and Genetics for Precision Mental Health Nelson Freimer, University of California, LA, USA Large scale genetics has enabled clinical subtyping and trajectory-prediction throughout medicine.
+Embracing the Complexity of Mental Health Claudi L. H. Bockting, Amsterdam University Medical Centers, NL Where are we going in the field of clinical psychology?
+We are going to embrace the complexity of mental health and develop interdisciplinary mental health science that generates innovative more effective interventions on individual level as well as on societal level.
+Combining Digital Phenotyping and Genetics for Precision Mental Health Nelson B. Freimer, University of California, LA, USA Large scale genetics has enabled clinical subtyping and trajectory-prediction throughout medicine.
 Genetic studies of mental disorders have yielded hundreds of replicated associations, but the lack of objective, scalable behavioral phenotypes has limited the clinical translation of such findings.
 Deployment of connected devices to obtain scalable, longitudinal behavioral phenotypes could transform the field.
-On DANTE Project (Digitally Augmented iNTerventions in Evolution) Toshi Furukawa, Kyoto University, Japan We are currently designing a living RCT platform aiming at developing super-individualized treatments based on a modular iCBT smartphone app.
+On DANTE Project (Digitally Augmented iNTerventions in Evolution) Toshi A. Furukawa, Kyoto University, Japan We are currently designing a living RCT platform aiming at developing super-individualized treatments based on a modular iCBT smartphone app.
 It will involve first a fully factorial trial and next a SMART in conjunction with embedded A/B tests.
 We heartily welcome your feedback on our proposed project.
-Title coming soon Dan Karlin, Tufts University, USA; Chief Medical Officer at MindMed Abstract coming soon Developing a consumer-driven platform based on healthcare's first RCT of a referral process David Kraus; President and Chief Scientific Officer of Outcome Referrals For the past thirty years we have been using large-scale naturalistic outcomes to improve care.
-Our latest RCT shows that we can roughly double the effectiveness of care over previous client-therapist matching protocols.
-We will review the research and how we have created a consumer-driven platform.